 We’re not consultants.
 We don’t tell companies how to solve their problems – or even what those problems are.
 The people closest to the problems know and understand those challenges and solutions best.
 Instead, we’re here to ensure that every member of the team, from executives to front-line employees, becomes a world class problem-solver.

 The Position: Internship

-The Unlocking Potential team is seeking interns with a variety of capabilities to support our growing team and join us beginning in September of 2019.
+The Unlocking Potential team is seeking interns with a variety of capabilities to support our growing team and join us beginning in January of 2020 or May of 2020.
 Interested applicants may find the best role for them in communications & marketing, market research, program development and delivery, or operations and logistics.